mbrukman/a-conceptual-overview-of-asyncio/2-conceptual-overview-part-2.md

 11         return self.result()
 ```

-Task does not override Futures `__await__` implementation. await-ing a Task or Future invokes that above `__await__` method and percolates the yield on line 6 above to relinquish control to its caller, which is generally the event-loop.
+The Task class does not override Futures `__await__` implementation. await-ing a Task or Future invokes that above `__await__` method and percolates the yield on line 6 above to relinquish control to its caller, which is generally the event-loop.

 The control flow example next will examine in detail how control flow and values are passed through an example asyncio program, the event-loop, `Future.__await__` and `Task.step`.